zaneobrien/UsedCarDeals/README.md

 # UsedCarPrices

-Searching for a new car? use this!
+Searching for a used car? use this!

 This program compares prices from Edmunds used car data with active listings on Craigslist in order to find great deals on Craigslist.